Getting Started

 We've prepared "Getting started guides" for different backup scenarios as well as for different hosting and storage providers.

-We'll cover here the simplest path to get started, each individual scenario will be covers in its own guide.
-When setting up your first backup you'll need to setup a server, a storage and finally to configure your backup.
+We'll cover here the simplest path to get started, each individual scenario will be covered in its own guide.
+When setting up your first backup you'll need to connect or add your server, a storage to dump your backups to, and finally configure your backup and its options.

 In this step by step tutorial, I am going to show how easy it is to create a file and database backup for a demo web application.